wp-plugins/thesis-cacher-beta/readme.txt

 == Changelog ==

 = 1.2 =
-*Initial version
+* Initial version

 =1.2.1=
-*Bugfix for plugin directory
+* Bugfix for plugin directory

+=1.2.2=
+* Remove object-cache.php upon deactivation, but only if it is the object-cache.php installed by the plugin.

 == Upgrade Notice ==

-= 1.2 =
+= 1.2.2 =
-Initial public release
+Added deactivation logic: Remove object-cache.php upon deactivation, but only if it is the object-cache.php installed by the plugin.